-2.5 SOILS AND TERRAIN
+SOILS AND TERRAIN 2.3

-2.5.1 Soils
+2.3.1 Soils

 As the basis of natural, medicinal, spiritual and commercial vegetation, soils and their quality are an important part of ecosystem health and human wellbeing.
-The types of soil considered to be sensitive are topsoil (the thin, nutrient rich surface soil layer) and soils susceptible to wind erosion.
+The types of soil considered to be sensitive are topsoil (the thin, nutrient rich surface soil layer), permafrost (soil that remains frozen for more than one year) and soils susceptible to wind erosion.
 Soils are generally sensitive to loss by erosion or mixing with less suitable soils and quality degradation from compaction.
 Compaction of permafrost soils can impact their natural insulation causing soils to become unstable.